 And of course we send people, and give our time to standards work and collaboration at IETF, M3AAGW and CalConnect.

 This is always the most interesting thing to me when I follow discussions about issues that affect us and our customers.
 Privacy and security are key features for everybody, as are usability and speed.
 Ideally, as a customer, these things are invisible.
 You only notice speed when things get slow.
 You only notice usability when you’re struggling to achieve your goals.
 You only notice privacy and security when it turns out you didn’t have them.

-Neil wrote a great post earlier in this advent series about our mindset around security.
+Neil wrote a great post about our mindset around security.
 Security and usability are frequently in opposition – the most secure computer is one which is turned off and unplugged from the network.
 The problem is, it’s easy to believe that something is more secure just because it’s harder to use – that is rarely true.

 For example if you pop up dialogs all the time to ask users to make security decisions, they will just click “Yes” without reading and actually be less secure than if asked rarely.
 Our preferred interaction is to perform the requested action immediately, but make undo simple, so the common case is painless.
 We also provide a restore from backup feature which allows recovery from most mistakes.

 As we review our systems for GDPR compliance next year, we will have pragmatic and effective security in mind.

 The New Year is just a week away.
 2018 will be an exciting year for us.